eclipse-theia/theia-cloud-helm/charts/theia-cloud-crds/README.md

 A Helm chart for the custom resource definitions (CRDs) of Theia Cloud

+*This chart was tested with Helm version v3.17.0.*
+*Other versions may work as well, but if you encounter any issues, we recommend trying with the tested version to rule out version-specific problems.*

 ## Values

 | Key | Type | Default | Description |